FerretDB/FerretDB/website/blog/2024-05-27-deploy-ferretdb-kubernetes-taikun-cloudworks.md

 ### Connect to FerretDB

-Before connecting to FerretDB, let's get the MongoDB URI user credentials needed to set up connection.
+Before connecting to FerretDB, get the `MongoDB_URI` user credential needed to set up the connection.

-Start by retrieving the password for the `ferretuser` stored in `secret` and the `ferretdb-service` address and port:
+Start by retrieving the password for the `ferretuser` stored in `Secret` and the `ferretdb-service` address and port.
+The `ferretuser` `Secret` object is named as `cluster1-pguser-ferretuser`.

 ```sh
 kubectl get secret cluster1-pguser-ferretuser -n ferretdb -o jsonpath="{.data.password}" | base64 --decode